micmejia/bible-dump/AMPC/Luke/Luke 3.md

-Bear fruits that are deserving _and_ consistent with [your] repentance [that is, [^f]conduct worthy of a heart changed, a heart abhorring sin].
+Bear fruits that are deserving _and_ consistent with [your] repentance [that is, conduct worthy of a heart changed, a heart abhorring sin].
 And do not begin to say to yourselves, We have Abraham as our father; for I tell you that God is able from these stones to raise up descendants for Abraham.